Internal Links

 All things considered I will continue leading my civilised and tranquil bachelor life according to the gospel of Sir

 Patrick Moore.
-Patrick is nearly always right on most things and, like me, he has no time
+Patrick was nearly always right on most things and, like me, he had no time

 for political correctness: a system whereby you are encouraged to say one thing and think another, so everyone is even more